HOW IT WORKS – WHAT DOES AN HRV DO?

 Because most IAQ problems occur in winter, the HRV is ideal for NZ, because winter ventilation is an expensive in terms of energy waste.

 The HRV is not a heater or a heat pump.
 It does not generate heat.
-It captures and recycles heat (or cooled energy) from other sources, eg … log fires, gas heaters, electric heaters, heat pumps, hot water heaters & boilers, coal fires, under floor heating, ceiling heating, night store heaters etc. – whatever the heat source, the HRV will recover the heat from the exhaust air stream and recycle this heat directly back into the home.
+It captures and recycles available heat (or cooled energy) from other sources, eg … log fires, gas heaters, electric heaters, heat pumps, hot water heaters & boilers, coal fires, under floor heating, ceiling heating, night store heaters etc. – whatever the heat source, the HRV will recover the heat from the exhaust air stream and recycle up to 95% of this heat directly back into the home.

 Whatever the source of heat in the home, if ventilation is required, this heat is wasted if ventilation is by opening windows or using exhaust fans.

-The HRV captures and recycles heat that is contained in the polluted exhaust air, by using the heat to warm incoming fresh air.
-By the laws of physics, whenever air is warmed, its humidity is reduced, and so warm air can absorb moisture.
-Thus cold incoming outdoor air is “dehumidified”, when it is warmed by the re-cycled heat.
+The HRV captures and recycles heat that is contained in the polluted exhaust air, by using the available heat to warm incoming fresh air.
+By the laws of physics, whenever air is warmed, its humidity is reduced.
+Thus the relative humidity of the cold incoming outdoor air is reduced, when it is warmed by the re-cycled heat.

-The HRV is a most effective method to control condensation, as well as providing a healthy environment, because the only air entering your home is Fresh Outdoor Air which has been warmed and dehumidified.
+The HRV is a most effective method to control condensation, as well as providing a healthy environment, because the only air entering your home is Outdoor Air which has been pre warmed and dried.

-As the exhaust air passes through the HRV, the exhaust air heat is captured by the Heat Exchanger, and then directly heats the incoming outdoor cold air.
+As the exhaust air passes through the HRV, any exhaust air heat (up to 95% efficiency) is captured by the Heat Exchanger, and this captured heat then warms the incoming outdoor cold air.

 This is energy recycling in a very efficient manner.
-Effectively, the same heat is used over and over again.
-On a typical winter’s day in Hamilton, Wellington, Christchurch, Dunedin and similar environments the energy re-cycled is over 500% of the cost to run the two fans.
+On a typical winter’s day in Hamilton, Wellington, Christchurch, Dunedin and similar environments the energy re-cycled can be up to 500% of the cost to run the two fans.

 SUMMER – Air Conditioned Homes

-In air conditioned homes, indoor air will be cooler than outdoor air, and the HRV recycles cooled energy, in exactly the same way as it recycles heat. ie the cooled energy is captured by the Heat Exchanger, and used to cool the warm outdoor air as it is introduced into the home, for ventilation.
+In air conditioned homes, indoor air will be cooler than outdoor air, and the HRV recycles cooled energy, in exactly the same way as it recycles heat… i.e. the cooled energy is captured by the Heat Exchanger, and is then used to cool the warm outdoor air as it is introduced into the home for ventilation.
 This reduces the “load” on the air conditioning system while providing 100% fresh air ventilation.

 SUMMER – Non Air Conditioned Homes

-The HRV can only dehumidify outdoor air (that is being supplied into the home) when the outdoor air is colder than the inside air.
-If the indoor air, is warmer than outdoor air, no dehumidification will occur.
-What does occur is that the HRV is an effective controlled ventilation system.
-It continuously exhausts indoor stale humid air, and replaces this air with fresh outdoor air, which may be at the same temperature, as indoor air.
+The HRV can only reduce the relative humidity of outdoor air (that is being supplied into the home) when the outdoor air is colder than the inside air.
+If the indoor air is warmer than the outdoor air, the HRV is still an effective controlled ventilation system.
+It continuously exhausts indoor stale humid air, and replaces this air with fresh outdoor air, which may be at the same temperature as indoor air.

 In some homes, even without air conditioning, it is possible for the indoor air temperature to be several degrees C, cooler than outdoors.
 In this condition the HRV will cool the incoming fresh air, by recycling the “cool” energy that is retained indoors, and using this energy to cool the outdoor air as it is introduced into the home.

 If the outdoor air is warmer than indoors, and humid, ie… a typical humid Auckland or Hamilton hot summer’s day.
 The HRV is a controlled ventilation system only.
 It will supply fresh outdoor air at whatever temperature and humidity the outdoor air may be.
 At the same time it will exhaust warm, humid indoor air.
 The overall effect may not be very noticeable, but at all times the indoor air QUALITY is safe and healthy to breathe.
-In these conditions, normal indoor living activities will increase indoor humidity, and ventilation by the HRV with outdoor air that is slightly drier than indoor air will cause some dehumidification, but not significantly so.
+In these conditions, normal indoor living activities will increase indoor humidity, and ventilation by the HRV with outdoor air that is slightly drier than indoor air will help to reduce the relative humidity, but not significantly so.

-The only practical way to dehumidify and cool a home in summer is to install a refrigerating air conditioner, and an HRV will continue to provide indoor air QUALITY, while reducing the “cooling load” that the air conditioner has to handle.
+The only practical way to dehumidify and cool a home in summer is to install an air conditioner, and an HRV, which will continue to provide indoor air QUALITY, while reducing the “cooling load” that the air conditioner has to handle.

 The home needs heating — this is the function of a heating appliance, — to provide COMFORT.